CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 ThirdPartyPlatform.Ti=Third-Party Platforms

-ThirdPartyPlatform.sec=Customer may choose to enable integrations or exchange Customer Data with {_Third-Party_Platform}s.
-Customer’s use of a {_Third-Party_Platform} is governed by its agreement with the relevant provider, not this Agreement, and {_Provider} is not responsible for {_Third-Party_Platform}s or how their providers use Customer Data.
+ThirdPartyPlatform.sec=Customer may choose to enable integrations or exchange {_Customer_Data} with {_Third-Party_Platform}s.
+Customer’s use of a {_Third-Party_Platform} is governed by its agreement with the relevant provider, not this Agreement, and {_Provider} is not responsible for {_Third-Party_Platform}s or how their providers use {_Customer_Data}.

 ThirdPartyPlatform.=[G/Z/Base]

 ProfessionalService.Ti=Professional Services

-ProfessionalService.sec={_Provider} will perform Professional Services as described in an Order or {_Statement_of_Work}, which may identify additional terms or milestones for the Professional Services.
+ProfessionalService.sec={_Provider} will perform Professional Services as described in an Order or {_Statement_of_Work}, which may identify {_Additional_Terms} or milestones for the Professional Services.
 Customer will give {_Provider} timely access to Customer Materials reasonably needed for Professional Services, and {_Provider} will use the Customer Materials only for purposes of providing Professional Services.
 Subject to any limits in an Order or {_Statement_of_Work}, Customer will reimburse {_Provider}’s reasonable travel and lodging expenses incurred in providing Professional Services.
-Customer may use code or other deliverables that {_Provider} furnishes as part of Professional Services only in connection with Customer’s authorized use of the {_Cloud_Service} under this Agreement.
+Customer may use code or other deliverables that {_Provider} furnishes as part of Professional Services only in connection with Customer’s authorized use of the {_Cloud_Service} under this {_Agreement}.

 ProfessionalService.=[G/Z/Base]